 Gross Motor Skills to Watch

-In addition to linguistic abilities, observing the physical development of toddlers by eighteen months provides valuable insights into their overall growth.
+Observing the physical development of toddlers by eighteen months provides valuable insights into their overall growth, in addition to linguistic abilities.

-By this age, children learn to master key gross motor skills, many children which involve large muscle groups in arms and legs.
+By this age, children learn to master key gross motor skills involving large muscle groups in arms and legs.
 Typically, they can walk without support, showcasing improved balance and coordination.
-Running becomes possible, although it might still be a bit unsteady.
+Running becomes possible, although it is still unsteady.

 Many toddlers also start experimenting with jumping off low structures, climbing stairs with assistance, dangling objects and engaging in simple climbing activities.
 These activities are essential for muscle development and coordination.